Victor-Osn/my-portfolio/task-manager-app/frontend/README.md

 This folder will contain the React frontend for the Task Manager App.

+## Version 1 Pages and Components
+- Main page
+- Task form component
+- Task list component
+- Task item component

-## Planned Responsibilities
+## Version 1 Responsibilities
-- Display tasks
+- Display all tasks
-- Add new tasks
+- Add a new task
-- Edit tasks
-- Delete tasks
-- Mark tasks as completed
+- Mark a task as completed
+- Delete a task

 ## Main Tools
 - React